What Is Wave-Particle Duality?

 Christian Huygens and his supporters for the Huygens wave theory of light showed that if light can travel at a different speed in different mediums (water, air, vacuum, etc).
 Therefore, refraction could be easily demonstrated.

 According to the definition of Huygens principle, “the apparent rectilinear propagation of light may be due to the fact that the wavelength of light may be much smaller than the dimensions of the openings or obstacles”.

 No, Light Is A Particle

 An effect is collectively known as the Diffraction Effect.
-Therefore, as a result; the Huygens wave theory was discarded for almost about a century.
+Therefore, as a result; the Huygens wave theory was discarded for almost a century.

-Newton’s reputation and the belief of the scientific world in Newton’s writing held the Corpuscular Theory Of Light dominant for almost for a long period of time until the emergence of the Thomas Young’s 1803 discovery of Double Slit Interference.
+Newton’s reputation and the belief of the scientific world in Newton’s writing held the Corpuscular Theory Of Light dominant for almost for a long period of time until the emergence of Thomas Young’s 1803 discovery of Double Slit Interference.